Installing WordPerfect 8.1 for Linux manually on a distro current in 2024

 If you have a monochrome printer, or do not wish to print in colour with WordPerfect, the Passthru Postscript driver, supplied as part of WordPerfect, should, when pointed to the Linux Cups driver for your printer, work well.

 If you have a colour printer, you may find it useful to use the HP Color LaserJet 4600 (Postscript) driver.
-If you have installd the wp-utils package, the relevant prs file for this driver will have been placed in your /usr/lib/wp8/shlib10 directory.
+If you have installed the wp-utils package, the relevant prs file for this driver will have been placed in your /usr/lib/wp8/shlib10 directory.
 Otherwise you may obtain it from the WPdos website on its page entitled "New Printer Drivers for WordPerfect 6.x", by downloading from there a file named "WP60HPCO.EXE".

 If you cannot get the wrapper to work, you may still be able to use WordPerfect to create and edit documents.
 You may then wish to print your WordPerfect documents using LibreOffice.
 For this purpose, as mentioned above, it may be useful to copy the WordPerfect fonts from "/usr/X11R6/lib/X11/fonts/Type1" into "/usr/share/fonts/type1" or "/usr/share/fonts/Type1" (depending on your distro's usage).
 This and other ways of printing .wpd documents are discussed on the Tweaks page.